carterw/esp8266Wifi/README.md

 I assume you have at least some minimal ESP8266 developer chops in order to install and run this software.

 You must have [Micropython firmware flashed](https://learn.adafruit.com/building-and-running-micropython-on-the-esp8266/overview) to the ESP8266, there are plenty of tutorials around on how to do this.
 You will also need to have a way to send program files to it.
 I use [Adafruit ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy) but you may prefer some other technique such as [webrepl](https://micropython.org/webrepl/).
 Also you will want a serial port terminal app such as Putty so that you can access a command-line Python prompt.
-And, of course, typically some form of USB-to-serial connection to the 8266 that let's you initially invoke the application.
+And, of course, typically some form of USB-to-serial connection to the 8266 that lets you initially invoke the application and appropriate device driver software for that connection.

 ## Installation